 What you need to know about planning permission

-One of the biggest mistakes you can make during a conservatory renovation is failing to check whether planning permission is required.
-In most cases, conservatories are considered permitted developments, but this isn’t always the case.
-Factors like the size, height, and location of your conservatory could mean you’ll need approval from your local council.
+One of the biggest mistakes you can make during a conservatory refurbishment is failing to check whether planning permission is required.
+In most cases, existing conservatories are considered permitted developments, but this isn’t always the case.
+Several factors like the size, height, and location of your conservatory could mean you’ll need approval from your local council.

-To stay on the safe side, always consult your local planning authority or a trusted professional.
+To stay on the safe side and ensure your conservatory meets building regulations, always consult your local planning authority or a trusted professional.
 For more information, government resources like the Planning Portal provide comprehensive guidance.

-Take a look at our blog on legal considerations for further assistance.
+Take a look at our blog on legal considerations for further conservatory refurbishment assistance.

 Mistake #4: Not being mindful of heating and cooling year-round